Marc13Bautista/Arma3-RealisticNamesUpdated/README.md

 # Building

 There is currently no automated build system.
 All builds are done manually.
-This might change in the future, however it is not planned as of the of writing.

 # License